All your questions answered!

-If you have certain criminal convictions, such as offences against children, or violent offences, we won’t consider your application to adopt.
+If you have certain criminal convictions, such as offences against children, or certain violent offences, we won’t be able to consider your application to adopt.
 Other convictions would be looked at individually, and assessed.

 You will be asked to disclose information about any allegations, cautions or convictions from the very start of the process.

 Your complete honesty is very important, so please talk to us as soon as possible if you have any questions.